RemasAlissa/Football-Transfers-Analysis/README.md

-# Football Transfers Analysis Project
+# Football Transfers Analysis

+## Introduction
+This project analyzes football transfer data spanning two seasons (2021/2022 and 2022/2023) using data science techniques.
+The primary goal is to explore the economic implications and trends of player transfers across various countries.

 ## Case Description
-This Football Transfers Analysis project involves extensive data analysis of the intricacies and economic patterns within international football ("soccer" in the U.S.) transfers.
-It delves into the movement of players from one association to another, offering an in-depth overview of the economics of international football.
+This analysis focuses on the transfer of players between clubs, examining aspects such as the number of transfers, total transfer fees, and trends over the specified seasons.
+It aims to provide insights into the dynamics of football transfers and their impact on the global football economy.

 ## Project Content
-1. **Project files:**
-   - **Database_Review.xlsx**: Contains the raw football transfer data for the seasons 2021/2022 and 2022/2023.
-   - **Aggregate_European_Transfers_Analysis.xlsx**: Provides a summary analysis of the transfer data.
-   - **European_Transfers_by_Country_Analysis.xlsx**: Analyzes European transfer statistics.
-   - **Top5_Transfer_Fees.xlsx**: Visualizes the top 5 transfers based on value.
+The project includes the following key tasks and methodologies:

+1. **Data Processing, Manipulation, and Filtering**: Utilizing Excel for initial data cleaning and preparation.
+2. **Advanced Excel Functions**: Implementing functions such as VLOOKUP and SUMIF to analyze transfer data.
+3. **Data Visualization**: Creating visual representations of transfer trends after data aggregation.

 ## Skills Used
-- **Data Processing**: Cleaning and organizing datasets in Excel.
+- Data Processing and Analysis in Excel
-- **Data Analysis**: Utilizing Excel functions and formulas to analyze transfer patterns.
-- **Filtering**: Applying filters to extract relevant data for specific analyses.
-- **Visualization**: Creating charts and graphs to represent transfer data visually.
-- **Reporting**: Compiling insights into comprehensive reports.
+- Advanced Excel Functions
+- Data Visualization Techniques